rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Where did all this information come from?**

-Most of the information, insights, tips, and tricks were gathered from the Photonsters team documentation and Elegoo Mars reddit.
-Photonsters.org is a great team and has a wealth of information.
+Most of the information, insights, tips, and tricks were gathered from the Photonsters team documentation, Elegoo product site, Elegoo Mars reddit, and various others.
+Photonsters.org is a great team and has a wealth of information, always worth is visit.